Spectral Recovery of Binary Censored Block Models: Abstract

 \section{Abstract}

-Community detection is the problem of identifying community structure in graphs.
+\baselineskip=9pt Community detection is the problem of identifying community structure in graphs.
 Often the graph is modeled as a sample from the Stochastic Block Model, in which each vertex belongs to a community.
 The probability that two vertices are connected by an edge depends on the communities of those vertices.
 In this paper, we consider a model of {\em censored} community detection with two communities, where most of the data is missing as the status of only a small fraction of the potential edges is revealed.
 In this model, vertices in the same community are connected with probability $p$ while vertices in opposite communities are connected with probability $q$.
 The connectivity status of a given pair of vertices $\{u,v\}$ is revealed with probability $\alpha$, independently across all pairs, where $\alpha = \nicefrac{t \log(n)}{n}$.
 We establish the information-theoretic threshold $t_c(p,q)$, such that no algorithm succeeds in recovering the communities exactly when $t < t_c(p,q)$.
 We show that when $t > t_c(p,q)$, a simple spectral algorithm based on a weighted, signed adjacency matrix succeeds in recovering the communities exactly.

 While spectral algorithms are shown to have near-optimal performance in the symmetric case, we show that they may fail in the asymmetric case where the connection probabilities inside the two communities are allowed to be different.
-In particular, we show the existence of a parameter regime where a simple two-phase algorithm succeeds but \emph{any} algorithm based on thresholding a linear combination of the top two eigenvectors of the weighted, signed adjacency matrix fails.
+In particular, we show the existence of a parameter regime where a simple two-phase algorithm succeeds but {\em any} algorithm based on the top two eigenvectors of the weighted, signed adjacency matrix fails.

+\blfootnote{Emails: \href{mailto:sdhara@mit.edu}{sdhara@mit.edu}, \href{mailto:julia.gaudio@northwestern.edu}{julia.gaudio@northwestern.edu}, \href{mailto:elmos@mit.edu}{elmos@mit.edu}, \href{mailto:csandon@mit.edu}{csandon@mit.edu}} \blfootnote{\emph{Acknowledgement:} S.D., E.M and C.S. are partially supported by Vannevar Bush Faculty Fellowship ONR-N00014-20-1-2826.
+E.M. and C.S. are partially supported by NSF award DMS-1737944.
+E.M. is partially supported by Simons Investigator award (622132) and by ARO MURI W911NF1910217.
+Part of this work was completed while J.G. was at the Department of Mathematics, Massachusetts Institute of Technology.}